Databatesbln/creating_sql_change_log/README.md

 );

  ------------------------------------------------------
---Creating Triggers -These have to be done as Stand-Alone Scripts.
-Please see the 3 separate files in the git repository
+#  Creating the triggers.
+These triggers have to be created in a stand-alone script (one for each) and are attached to the repository.

---Create Trigger for Updates (on EmployeeContacts)
+--Create Trigger for Updates

 --Create Trigger for Insert

 --Create Trigger for Deletion
 --------------------------------------------------------------
+# Testing the triggers after creation - one for each scenario

 --TEST Update, we'll change the MartialDesc and Last Name of EmpID 1013 UPDATE EmployeeContacts
 SET MaritalDesc = 'Married', LastName = 'Smith'